Zam6969/FanslyGoalManager/README.md

 -Save Goals with the amount and label and description

--Create presets to send that save locally in the user folder in the (fansly_config.json) folder

--view current goals
+-Create presets to send that save locally in the user folder in the (fansly_config.json) -view current goals

 -Delete all goals